Sleeping bag liners are often underrated, however they are extremely useful and can help keep your expensive sleeping bag in good shape.

 Using a sleeping bag liner is a little like using a bed sheet.
 It is basically a fabric lining that matches the shape of your sleeping bag and fits snugly inside.

 When you use a sleeping bag liner inside your sleeping bag, it becomes the innermost layer between yourself and the sleeping bag.
+It forms a really useful part of your camping sleep system.

 Why Use a Sleeping Bag Liner?